robertpp/OfficeDocs-SkypeForBusiness/Teams/rooms/signals.md

   - Microsoft Teams
 ms.localizationpriority: medium
 search.appverid: MET150
-description: Customize which signals are enabled with the new Signal settings.
+description: In this article you will learn about the health signals that are available for Windows, Android, and MDEP devices and what remediation is available for each.
 f1keywords:
 ---

-# Signal settings
+# Signals

 ## [Signals for Android](#tab/Android)